eozd/SIU-2018/README.md

 * Türkçe versiyon aşağıdadır. (see Turkish version below)

+This is the repository for 26th IEEE Signal Processing and Communications Applications Conference (SIU) paper "Predicting Soccer Events From Optical Tracking Data" (https://ieeexplore.ieee.org/document/8404561)

+In
-This is the repository for 26th IEEE Signal Processing and Communications Applications Conference (SIU) paper "Predicting Soccer Events From Optical Tracking Data".
-In this repository you will find all the data analysis, dataset construction, model development and testing notebooks written using jupyter notebooks and python.
+this repository you will find all the data analysis, dataset construction, model development and testing notebooks written using jupyter notebooks and python.
 Additionally, a fast C++ library for computing the features used in our project